mame/rubyfarm-bisect/README.md

 $ rubyfarm-bisect ruby -e '<your test code>'
 ```

-which assumes that `<your test code>` runs successfully at r57410, and fails at HEAD.
+which assumes that `<your test code>` runs successfully at r57410, and fails at "trunk".

 ### `-g`/`-b`: specify a good/bad commit range

 You can specify good and bad commits for git bisect:

 ```
-$ rubyfarm-bisect -g 7c1b30a6 -b HEAD ruby -e '<your test code>'
+$ rubyfarm-bisect -g 7c1b30a6 -b trunk ruby -e '<your test code>'
 ```

 `-g` is a good commit, and `-b` is a bad commit.
 The arguments must be a SVN revision (e.g., "r60000"), or a commit hash of [git.ruby-lang.org/ruby.git](https://git.ruby-lang.org/ruby.git) (e.g., 7c1b30a6).

+You don't have to worry about which is good and bad:

+* rubyfarm-bisect first checks if the good commit is an ancestor of the bad one.
+If not, it swaps the good and bad ones.
+* rubyfarm-bisect then checks if the test passes at the good (older) commit.
+If it does not pass the test, it works as a "reversed" mode; it tries to find the first "good" commit.

 ### `-u`: specify a git url